 I often get emails like this: " I have great difficulty with public speaking.
 I have even gone to therapy in a bid to cure this but nothing seems to worked.
 I feel very anxious, tight chested and short of breath at the mere thought of doing a presentation.
 Could you help me in any way?"

 What is happening here is a combination of fears, memories and adrenaline are overwhelming you.
 However it is possible to make a huge difference in how we see public speaking.
-My job is to make public speaking easier for people and I've been doing this for 12 years.
+My job is to make public speaking easier for people and I've been doing this for since 2000.
+I've worked with over 6000 people.
 We over think public speaking massively and we are under the effects of the adrenaline 'fight and flight' squeeze which doesn't make for a great mix.
 We need to make public speaking simpler and that's what the course is all about.
 We need to re-think public speaking - to do so you need a safe place to explore what is going on and with small steps change how you see public speaking.